 |The Teardrop Spey Tube Fly can be tied in a number of hot color combinations|

-Simple and quick to tie, the Teardrop Spey Tube Fly mimics a classic spey fly pattern by incorporating select marabou with its characteristic long/thin barbules and long flowing Lady Amherst feathers into its design
+Simple and quick to tie, the Teardrop Spey Tube Fly mimics the "tear drop" shape of a classic spey fly pattern.
+It incorporates into its design select marabou with its characteristic long/thin barbules (which is perfect for making a tear drop shape) and long flowing Lady Amherst feathers

 The Teardrop Spey Tube Fly uses the Eumer Tear Drop brass “hybrid” bottle tube (Ball and Nubby brass tubes can be substituted/see below) and Eumer inner plastic tube “liner” which allows the fly to be tied in front of the metal bottle tube (and finish with a small tying head).
 The Teardrop Spey Tube Fly works well on the swing not only for steelhead, but also for smallies, brown trout and salmon.